purescript-hyper/hyper/docs/src/core-api/response-state-transitions.rst

        Unit

-To be used in combination with ``headers``, the ``respond`` function takes some ``ResponseWritable m r b``, and gives back a middleware that, given a connection *where all headers have been written*, writes a response, and *marks the state of the response as ended*.
+To be used in combination with ``headers``, the ``respond`` function takes some ``ResponseWritable b m r``, and gives back a middleware that, given a connection *where all headers have been written*, writes a response, and *marks the state of the response as ended*.